Service Dog & ESA FAQ

 How is a PSD different from an ESA?

 Task training.
 A PSD is individually trained to perform specific, repeatable tasks related to a psychiatric disability.
 An ESA provides support through companionship alone.
 The ADA draws a bright line on that distinction: tasks = service dog, companionship alone = ESA, no public access for the latter.
+Both can help with the same underlying condition.
+But the legal status, the rights, and the access are different because the definition hinges on whether the dog has been taught to do something.

 What rights does a PSD have?